List of airports in Singapore

 This is a list of airports in Singapore, grouped by type and sorted by location.
-As of 2022, the country has a total of 9 airports.
+As of 2023, the country had a total of nine airports.
+Two of them are civilian airports in use (active), and seven are used for military purpose - non-civilian (not active).

 Singapore, officially the Republic of Singapore, is an island country off the southern tip of the Malay Peninsula, 137 km north of the equator.
 Singapore is also a city-state.

 Airports

 Airport names shown in bold have scheduled passenger service on commercial airlines now.